sakuli/Docs/content/enterprise_features/prometheus.md

 npm i @sakuli/forwarder-prometheus
 {{</highlight>}}

-To register the forwarder into your project you have to edit the `package.json` file and add the preset to the Sakuli configuration key:
+To register the forwarder in your project, edit your `package.json` and add the preset to the Sakuli configuration key:

 {{<highlight json>}}
 {